Wingates Band: William Rimmer

-Their current musical director is Paul Andrews.

 Roll of Honour

 Albums

 Somewhat surprisingly, given the prevailing constraints of the time, the first-ever Wingates gramophone records were made in the summer of 1915, during the dark days of World War I.

 Wingates is an active performing band and also has a long recording history.
 The recent recording Nyman Brass containing arrangements of compositions by the British minimalist composer Michael Nyman.
 The band recently recorded 5 tracks in BBC Media City philharmonic hall for BBC Radio 2 show listen to the band with Frank Renton to celebrate its 140th anniversary.